Backup158/DarktideWeaponCustomizationOwO/docs/parts_added.md

 - **M16 Barrels**: Infantry/Braced/Vigilant Autoguns  \
 &emsp; 2 versions based on the a1.
 1 on the a2.
 The a1 variants are very scuffed lol.  \
 &emsp; Regular variants are aligned with EOTech holographic sights.
 By aligned, I mean the front post is aligned with the reticle.
 Kinda like absolute cowitnessing but without the rear sight (so not really cowitness lol).
 Pretend you have a rear flip sight flipped down, I guess.  \
-&emsp; Tall variants are aligned with the telescopic and M16 carryhandle sights.  \
+&emsp; Tall variants are aligned with the Prismatic Sights and M16 Carryhandle Sights.  \
 &emsp; No post variants have no front post.
 The front post blocks most other sights, so I recommend using these for those.
 - **Wooden Helbore Barrels**: Helbore Lasguns  \
 &emsp; MAS inspired